When I talk about designing your Thomas Jefferson Education in your homeschool family (TJEd) - I'm not saying that this is THE way.

-Firstly, go back to the source and read what Oliver Van DeMille says in his book, A Thomas Jefferson Education; Teaching a Generation of Leaders for the Twenty-First Century, by Oliver Van DeMille.
+So, if you want to find out more - from the source, read what Oliver Van DeMille says in his book, A Thomas Jefferson Education; Teaching a Generation of Leaders for the Twenty-First Century.

 A third book in the trilogy which will help you also is : Leadership Education: The Phases of Learning.
-This book shows the reader what the phases of learning are and how TJEd principles can be implemented in your homeschool.
+This book shows the reader what the phases of learning are and how Thomas Jefferson Education principles can be implemented in your homeschool.

 Now, let's begin.